MHuy51/pirated-fight-list/README.md

 2. **Import the Project into Your IDE:**
    - Open your preferred Integrated Development Environment (IDE) that supports Java SE-17.
    - Import the project into your IDE by selecting the option to import an existing project.
-   - ** MAKE SURE to import the inner folder, if you import the outer folder as project it will cause error**
    - Locate and select the downloaded project folder.

 3. **Configure Java SE-17:**